-This is a brand new site for us so there are probably lots of questions we haven't thought of yet.
+This is a new site for us so there are probably lots of questions we haven't thought of yet.
 If you don't find what you're looking for here, please let us know.

 Q: How does the 10% pay-it-forward community fund work?